Reset Password

 The pirate cruise ship, Thessaloniki

-There are several ships moored on the waterfront next to the White Tower.
-Stylized as a pirate ship, on which you can take a 30-minute walk along the Thermaikos Gulf.
-During the season, the ships take turns making the trip every 30 minutes, so you won’t have to wait long.
+If you want to explore Thessaloniki from the sea, the most pleasant and inexpensive way is to take a short cruise.
+There are several ships moored along the waterfront right next to the White Tower.
+Most are stylized as pirate ships, offering a 30–minute trip along the Thermaikos Gulf.
+During the season, the ships take turns departing every 30 minutes, so you won’t have to wait long.

 OTE Tower Skyline | Thessaloniki Greece | My Greek Holidays